 The Harrison Township Fire Department provides comprehensive fire protection, education, and prevention as well as emergency medical services to township citizens.
 The staff is trained and equipped to handle special emergency situations, including hazardous material (Haz-Mat) incidents and extrication (confined space rescue).
 With the department responding to approximately 1,000 fire calls and 5,500 emergency medical service calls per year, it's the second most active department in Montgomery County behind the Dayton Fire Department.

 The department employs a full-time fire chief, three battalion chiefs, 23 full-time firefighters, and 41 part-time firefighters.
-The fire chief is Mark Lynch.
+Mike Crist is the Interim Fire Chief.

 The department operates from two strategically located stations.
 Station 94 is located at 2400 Turner Road, Dayton and Station 95 is located at 2301 Needmore Road, Dayton.
 The administrative office is located at Station 94.
 The department has earned an insurance rating (ISO) of four.